-Other embossing machines use mechanical, electric or hydraulic power to create greater pressure and so are used for harder materials such as metals which are more resistant to surface deformation.
-The rollers for embossing machines are typically made from a metal such as steel which is able to resist wear and tear due to continuous usage, and is able to maintain a precise pattern after repeated use.
-Common materials used in embossing include aluminum, brass, copper, steel and galvanized steel, zinc and more.
-Embossing can be used for decorative purposes to create images or patterns on objects, or for identification and informative purposes.
-For example, a common use of embossing is on credit and debit cards with the raised numbers and letters providing information about the cardholder.
-Indent marking dies are used widely to identify and mark motor vehicle components, tools and other metal parts.
-Depending on the type of material being embossed, the imprinted or patterned die will require replacement, or re-imaging after a certain amount of use.
+Other embossing machines use mechanical, electric, or hydraulic power to create greater pressure and are used for harder materials such as metals that are more resistant to surface deformation.
+The rollers for embossing machines are typically made from metal such as steel that can resist wear and tear due to continuous usage and maintain a precise pattern after repeated use.
+Common materials used in embossing include aluminum, brass, copper, steel and galvanized steel, zinc, etc. Embossing can be used for decorative purposes to create images or patterns on objects or for identification and informational purposes.
+For example, the common use of embossing is on credit and debit cards with the raised numbers and letters providing information about the cardholder.
+Indent marking dies are used widely to identify and mark motor vehicle components, tools, and other metal parts.
+Depending on the type of material being embossed, the imprinted or patterned die will require replacement or re-imaging after a certain amount of use.
 Even the toughest metal will be affected by repeated embossing.
-Handheld embossing with marking tools is not common in industrial applications, but it can be used when the purchasing of a die would not be a cost-effective solution, or when unique results are desired on each piece.
+Handheld embossing with marking tools is not common in industrial applications, but it can be used when the purchasing of a die would not be a cost-effective solution or when unique results are desired on each piece.